reactgraphqlacademy/graphql-api-training/README.md

 We could also create a new field that returns the upper case version of the title without changing the title field.
 Example:

-⚠️ Learners implement (⏳ only 5 minutes to implement and write a query to test it!):
+⚠️ Learners implement (⏳ you only 5 minutes to implement and write a query to test it!):

 ```graphql
 type Training {